What Are the Signs and Symptoms of a Broken Leg?

 - Fight for you during negotiations

-- Prepare and file a lawsuit before Louisiana’s one-year statute of limitations for personal injury expires (outlined in CC Art.
+- Prepare and file a lawsuit before Louisiana’s two-year statute of limitations for personal injury expires (outlined in CC Art.
 3492)

 - Represent you at trial if necessary